btf-org/flank/README.md

 The open-source rewrite, in C!

-## What is Flank
+## Flank is for sharing programs

-Flank is a tool for sharing programs from your CLI, with a simple UI and built-in guardrails.
+Imagine if, after writing a Python script on your computer, you could just immediately share it with a non-technical teammate.
+But in a way where it’s easy for them to use and they can’t do disastrous things to your computer.

-## How does Flank help engineers
+## Program-sharing simplifies a lot hassles

-Flank allows backend/database engineers to solve business problems by just writing code, on their computer, in their favorite language.
-It eliminates lots of meetings, tools, and messages.
+What is “BI” or “internal tools” or “dashboards” if not program-sharing?
+It’s just an interface around some backend code.
+That’s a lot of meetings, tools, and Slack messages to accomplish something we already had in 1979 (see below).
+Not to mention all the engineering time that is wasted running ad-hoc queries/scripts when there isn’t time to build an interface.

-## Quickstart
+## Easiest thing is just to try it

 ### Mac / Homebrew